On braids and links up to link-homotopy: Clasper calculus up to link-homotopy

 \subsection{General definitions}

-Let $X$ denote an $n$-component ordered and oriented $1$-manifold (a disjoint union of circles and intervals), and let $M$ denote a smooth compact and oriented $3$-manifold. \begin{defn} An \emph{$n$-component tangle} in $M$ is a smooth embedding of $X$ into $M$.
-We also denote by $\theta$ the image of the embedding with the induced orientation. \begin{itemize} \item We say that two tangles are $\emph{isotopic}$ if they are related by an ambient isotopy of $M$ that fixes the boundary. \item We say that two tangles are \emph{$link$-$homotopic$} if there is a homotopy between them fixing the boundary, and such that the distinct components remain disjoint during the deformation. \end{itemize} \end{defn} \begin{defn} A disk $T$ smoothly embedded in $M$ is called a \emph{clasper for a tangle} $\theta$ if it satisfies the following three conditions: \begin{enumerate}[-] \item $T$ is the embedding of a connected thickened uni-trivalent graph with a cyclic order at each trivalent vertex.
-Thickened univalent vertices are called \emph{leaves}, and thickened trivalent vertices, \emph{nodes}. \item $\theta$ intersects $T$ transversely, and the intersection points are in the interior of the leaves of $T$. \item Each leaf intersects $\theta$ at at least one point. \end{enumerate} \end{defn} Diagrammatically a clasper is represented by a uni-trivalent graph corresponding to the one to be thickened.
+Let $M$ be a smooth compact and oriented $3$-manifold. \begin{defn} An \emph{$n$-component tangle} in $M$ is a smooth embedding of an $n$-component ordered and oriented $1$-manifold (a disjoint union of circles and intervals) into $M$. \begin{itemize} \item We say that two tangles are $\emph{isotopic}$ if they are related by an ambient isotopy of $M$ that fixes the boundary. \item We say that two tangles are \emph{$link$-$homotopic$} if there is a homotopy between them fixing the boundary, and such that the distinct components remain disjoint during the deformation. \end{itemize} \end{defn} \begin{defn} A disk $T$ smoothly embedded in $M$ is called a \emph{clasper for a tangle} $\theta$ if it satisfies the following three conditions: \begin{enumerate}[-] \item $T$ is the embedding of a connected thickened uni-trivalent graph with a cyclic order at each trivalent vertex.
+Thickened univalent vertices are called \emph{leaves}, and thickened trivalent vertices, \emph{nodes}. \item $\theta$ intersects $T$ transversely, and the intersection points are in the interior of the leaves of $T$. \item Each leaf intersects $\theta$ in at least one point. \end{enumerate} \end{defn} Diagrammatically a clasper is represented by a uni-trivalent graph corresponding to the one to be thickened.
 The trivalent vertices are thickened according to Figure \ref{claspdiag}.
 On the univalent vertices we specify how the corresponding leaves intersect $\theta$, and we also indicate how the edges are twisted using markers called $twists$ (see Figure \ref{claspdiag}).